 The production internships at Florida Rep are a critical part of producing successful shows.
 Each intern works with our talented staff in carpentry, props, electrics, paint and stage/production management.
 We bring in top-talent artists in designing, directing and acting to produce nationally recognized works.
 Every internship is designed to maximize hands-on experience in the chosen field, while also giving team members the opportunity to work across department lines.
 Each intern will spend the majority of their time working in their respective department, but will also spend significant time working in other areas of production to support the continuing work of Florida Rep.

 Florida Rep hires its interns at the annual Southeastern Theatre Conference (SETC) in March.
-All positions have been filled for the 2013-2014 Season.
-If you are interested in being considered for an internship in our 2014-2015 season, please mail a cover letter, resume and headshot (actors only) to Associate Director, Jason Parrish (for Acting Internships) or Production Manager, Sean Griffin (for Production Internships) at: PO Box 2483, Fort Myers, FL 33902-2483.
-Please do not send materials earlier than January 15, 2014.
+All positions have been filled for the 2014-2015 Season.
+If you are interested in being considered for an internship in our 2015-2016 season, please mail a cover letter, resume and headshot (actors only) to Associate Director, Jason Parrish (for Acting and Administrative Internships) or Production Manager, Bruce Bailey (for Production Internships) at: PO Box 2483, Fort Myers, FL 33902-2483.
+Please do not send materials earlier than January 15, 2015.
 Please no phone calls.